clusterio/universal_edges/docs/Reimplementing edge transports.md

 To achieve this, the flow is as follows:

-1. Train arrives at edge signal
+1. Train passes edge signal on the way to park at one of the stations behind it
 2. When connector receives `ready` from partner (destination signal unblocked) the train is serialized and sent, but still remains in the world
 3. In the partner world, the train is attempted to be deserialized.
 On successfull deserialization a message with edgeid, offset, complete = true is sent.
 4. On receiving complete=true, the source world deletes the train.